-When you have decided on a career path, you need to look at education and training courses that will support you in achieving this.
+When you have decided on a career path for you, you may need to look at education and training courses that will support you in achieving this.

 All young people need to stay in education or training until they are 18.
 Schools must help young people to identify what they are interested in learning about, from year 9 which provides opportunities for the future.
 This could be through: